In the guide

 Any due diligence system should be written down so that it can be followed and any issues raised should be coordinated in one department or section, or by one person who has overall responsibility for the system.

 A formal quality management system, though only mandatory where you manufacture products such as gas appliances, electrical appliances, cosmetics or personal protective equipment, may be of value in supporting a defence of due diligence.
 Further advice on quality management systems is available from the Association of British Certification Bodies.

 To reduce the risk of purchasing unsafe products always buy from a reputable source and follow the golden rule: if it looks too good to be true, take extra care.Back to top

-So how do you, as a distributor, know that the CE mark has been affixed correctly or that the item is safe to be sold in Europe?
+So how do you, as a distributor, know that the UKCA / CE mark has been affixed correctly or that the item is safe to be sold in the UK?
 A formal test report is the best way to verify compliance to a safety standard.
 There are three basic types of report available:

 - an in-house report, which means the product was tested by the manufacturer

 - a third party report, which means the product was tested by someone else